eliben/pycparser/README.rst

 Some people have contributed to **pycparser** by opening issues on bugs they've found and/or submitting patches.
 The list of contributors is in the CONTRIBUTORS file in the source distribution.
+Once **pycparser** moved to Github, I stopped updating this list because Github does a much better job at tracking contributions.

 CI Status
 =========